AriFordsham/GHCWiki/trac-query.md

 ## Filters

+When you first go to the query page the default filter will display tickets relevant to you:

+- If logged in then all open tickets it will display open tickets assigned to you.
+- If not logged in but you have specified a name or email address in the preferences then it will display all open tickets where your email (or name if email not defined) is in the CC list.
+- If not logged and no name/email defined in the preferences then all open issues are displayed.

-When you first go to the query page the default filters will display all open tickets, or if you're logged in it will display open tickets assigned to you.
-Current filters can be removed by clicking the button to the right with the minus sign on the label.
-New filters are added from the pulldown list in the bottom-right corner of the filters box.
+Current filters can be removed by clicking the button to the left with the minus sign on the label.
+New filters are added from the pulldown lists at the bottom corners of the filters box ('And' conditions on the left, 'Or' conditions on the right).
 Filters with either a text box or a pulldown menu of options can be added multiple times to perform an *or* of the criteria.

 You can use the fields just below the filters box to group the results based on a field, or display the full description for each ticket.